konsloiz/hft-projects/README.md

-# System Design
+# Software Projects
-This repository will include all software projects deployed for the course Business Process Technology, M.Sc. program Software Technology by HFT Stuttgart.
+This repository includes all the software projects deployed for the M.Sc. program Software Technology by HFT Stuttgart.